-Q8.
+- Q8.
 I previously submitted a proposal for a different JST project.
-Can I also submit a proposal in this area/program?

-- A. Yes, you may submit another proposal.
-However, in cases where the Principal Investigator, etc. or R&D Participants, etc. participate in multiple projects (topics) through any competitive fund system operated by JST, adjustment may be made such as reducing the R&D expenses according to the effort of the researchers or requiring researchers to select one project for implementation. - ✓ Institutional Approval at the Time of Application
+Can I also submit a proposal in this area/program? - A. Yes, you may submit another proposal.
+However, you may not submit multiple applications with the 2021 call for the "Science of Science, Technology and Innovation Policy" R&D program, the "Comprehensive Practice of Science and Technology on Ethical, Legal and Social Implications/Issues (ELSI)" R&D program, and the social technology R&D program which will be launched in 2021 which focuses on the "prevention of social isolation."
+In addition,in cases where the Principal Investigator, etc. or R&D Participants, etc. participate in multiple projects (topics) through any competitive fund system operated by JST, adjustment may be made such as reducing the R&D expenses according to the effort of the researchers or requiring researchers to select one project for implementation.

-Q9.
-Do I need to obtain approval from my affiliated R&D institution when I submit an application?

-A. You are required to obtain prior approval.
+- ✓ Institutional Approval at the Time of Application - Q9.
+Do I need to obtain approval from my affiliated R&D institution when I submit an application? - A. You do not need approval from your institution for applications submitted through e-Rad, but please ensure that you obtain prior consent.
 After projects are selected, JST will enter into a Collaborative Research Agreement with the researchers' affiliated R&D institutions.
 Please note that, if a Collaborative Research Agreement cannot be entered into, the R&D expenses cannot be used, so please carefully read "5.8 Responsibilities of R&D institutions."
 There is no need to submit an official approval letter.